Anonymus-arch/Hand-Gesture-Recognizer/README.md

 #### 8th argument: Is that is you want output shown on window (default True).

-#### 9th, 10th and 11th argument:It is that if you want to show the x , y and z values on window.
+#### 9th, 10th and 11th argument: It is so that if you want to show the x , y and z values of finger tips on window.
 Only z is set to true.